xplosionmind/old.tommi.space/_notes/public/Apps.md

 - ~~[Audacity](https://www.audacityteam.org/ "Audacity official website"), audio editing software.
 I know, I have Garage Band which is awesome but… Audacity works the same way anywhere.~~ I need very little sound editing, mixing, etc: GarageBand is fine; furthermore, it's neat, simple and quick.
 - [Backtrack](https://www.backtrack.team/), the Holy Graal for university students which get easily distracted (me).
 It allows you to recover audio up to 5 hours before.
 It’s not Open Source and I payed 2€ for it.
 Totally worth it.
 - ~~[balenaEtcher](https://www.balena.io/etcher/), the safest, simplest and quickest software to flash OS images to external drives.~~ I wasn't using it so much.
-- [BitBar](https://getbitbar.com), run any plugin from the top bar
+- [BitBar](https://getbitbar.com "BitBar official website"), run any plugin from the top bar
 - ~~[BlackHole](https://blackhole.run/), to share any file.
 Fast and private.
 Based on [Blockstack](https://blockstack.org/).~~ It's useless.
 - ~~[Blockstack](https://blockstack.org/), ideally, it’s something **awesome**, definitely game-changing.~~ Practically, it doesn’t work on my Mac (I tried <a href="https://forum.blockstack.org/t/cant-use-any-dapp/10628" rel="noopener noreferrer" target="_blank">everything</a>).
 I uninstalled and I’m not using it, then.
 - <a href="https://kevin-de-koninck.github.io/Clean-Me/" rel="noopener noreferrer" target="_blank">Clean Me</a>, an Open Source, better, neat and perfectly working alternative to CCleaner written in Swift.
 - [CopyQ](https://hluk.github.io/CopyQ/), a clipboard history recorder, which keeps a record of all copied text and items.
 It saved my life several times
-- <a href="https://www.darktable.org/" rel="noopener noreferrer" target="_blank">Darktable</a>, widely used (still, not the first option for pros) photo editing software.
+- [Darktable](https://www.darktable.org/ "Darktable official website"), widely used (still, not the first option for pros) photo editing software.
 I wish I’d love it but, damn, it’s so friggin complicated.
-- <a href="https://www.digikam.org/" rel="noopener noreferrer" target="_blank">Digikam</a>, a photo management software.
+- ~~[Digikam](https://www.digikam.org/ "Digikam official website"), a photo management software~~.
+I don't have time to learn it and it isn't so essential.
 - <a href="https://dupeguru.voltaicideas.net/" rel="noopener noreferrer" target="_blank">dupeGuru</a>, a file (specially images) duplicate finder.
-It’s fantastic, but it doesn’t work with more than 200 photos for me.
+It would be fantastic, but it doesn’t work with more than 200 photos, for me.
 - [DWAgent](https://www.dwservice.net/en/download.html?_request=main&page=download) by [DWS Service](https://www.dwservice.net/), a great, simple and lightweight VNC, thus a program which allows you to access your computer remotely from any web browser.
 - [Expanso](https://espanso.org/), a wonderful text expander
 - [FileZilla](https://filezilla-project.org/), the best and most used [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol).